-In view of the above and despite this diversity in terminology, following Alcaraz/Hughes (and other similar sources) many translators insist that artículo should be translated as “section,” and “section” as artículo, except when the translation concerns EU law in which artículos are “articles.”
-But this seemingly simple rule has the potential for causing much confusion and, swimming against the tide, I admit that I generally ignore it, precisely for that reason.
-Thus I prefer to render the Libros, Títulos, Capítulos and Artículos of Spanish laws literally as “Books,” “Titles,” “Chapters” and “Articles.”
-That way those seeking to consult the legal texts cited in a translation may at least have half a chance of actually locating the article (or “section”) in question in the original Spanish law.
+In view of the above and despite this diversity in terminology, following Alcaraz/Hughes (and other similar sources) many translators categorically insist that artículo should be translated as “section,” and “section” as artículo, except when the translation concerns EU law in which artículos are “articles.”
+But this seemingly simple rule has the potential for causing much confusion and, precisely for that reason, swimming against the tide and going against the grain, I admit that I generally ignore it.
+I prefer to render the Libros, Títulos, Capítulos and Artículos of Spanish laws literally as “Books,” “Titles,” “Chapters” and “Articles.”
+That way anyone seeking to consult the legal texts cited in a translation may at least have half a chance of actually locating the article (or “section”) in question in the original Spanish law.

 *Enrique Alcaraz Varó and Brian Hughes.
 Diccionario de términos jurídicos ingles-español, Spanish-English.
 Barcelona: Ariel, 2005.